shakacode/react_on_rails/docs/additional-reading/rspec-configuration.md

 You can pass an RSpec metatag as an optional second parameter to this helper method if you want this helper to run on examples other than where `js: true` (default).
 The helper will compile webpack files at most once per test run.
 The helper will not compile the webpack files unless they are out of date (stale).

 Please take note of the following:
-- This utility assumes your build tasks for the static generated files are `npm run build:client` and `npm run build:server` and do not have the `--watch` option enabled.
+- This utility uses your `npm_build_test_command' to build the static generated files.
+This command should not include the `--watch` option.
 - By default, the webpack processes look for the `app/assets/webpack` folders.
 If this folder is missing, is empty, or contains files with `mtime`s older than any of the files in your `client` folder, the helper will recompile your assets.
 You can override this inside of `config/initializers/react_on_rails.rb` by passing a filepath (relative to the root of the app) to the `generated_assets_dir` configuration option.

-If you want to speed up the re-compiling process, you can call `npm run build:dev:client` (and `npm run build:dev:server` if doing server rendering) to have webpack run in "watch" mode and recompile these files in the background, which will be much faster when making incremental changes than compiling from scratch.
+If you want to speed up the re-compiling process, you can call `npm run build:development` to have webpack run in "watch" mode and recompile these files in the background, which will be much faster when making incremental changes than compiling from scratch.

 [spec/dummy](../../spec/dummy) contains examples of how to set the proc files for this purpose.